< Browse to Previous Essay | Browse to Next Essay >

 On February 28, 1993, the city of Burien incorporates.
 Residents had voted two to one in favor of incorporation on March 10, 1992.
 Burien becomes Washington's 22nd-largest city, behind Lynnwood, but ahead of Walla Walla.
 Although residents had rejected the idea four times before, unchecked growth, plans for a third runway at Sea-Tac Airport, and a proposal to build a floating bridge through the community generated new interest in becoming a city.
 The new city consists of approximately nine square miles between Seattle and Normandy Park and between the City of Seatac and Puget Sound and has a population of about 27,700.

-Burien was named after pioneer Gottlieb Van Boorian whose name was misspelled to Burien.
-The idea of becoming a city was presented to voters four times including 1954, 1960, and 1984, but in each case they voted the measure down, the last time by a margin of three to one.
+The new city took its name from a local water body, Lake Burien, which had been named for pioneer Gottlieb Burian (or Van Boorian, 1837-1902), whose name was somehow transformed to "Burien."
+Earlier attempts to incorporate the area had suggested Highline as the name for the proposed city.
+The idea of becoming a city was presented to voters in 1954, 1960, 1961, and 1984, but in each case they turned the measure down, the last time by a margin of three to one.
 The only direct political influence the unincorporated area had on local government was through a single member of the King County Council and the county executive.

 By 1989, plans for a third runway at Sea-Tac International Airport and uncontrolled urban growth were enough for citizens to form a committee to investigate incorporation once again.
 Multifamily dwellings had increased by 33 percent during the previous 10 years and committee chairman Arun Jhaveri stated that Burien had become "a dumping ground for the county to have the apartments" (The Seattle Times, February 13, 1992).